baiby/hello-world/README.md

 # hello-world
 Hi Githubers,
-My name is baiby and i'm new at github, and i'm passionate and ready to Go !
+My name is baiby, i'm new at github,
+I'm passionate and ready to Go !